denizgenc/my-public-notes/operating_systems_and_tools/x86_architecture_basics.md

 A register on a processor is a very small store of data that the processor can "directly" access.
 It is usually an order of magnitude faster than memory access.

+Almost all calculations on a x86 CPU involve a register - they are a "middleman in nearly every calculation".

 The x86 architecture has 4 different types of registers - general-purpose, special purpose application-accessible, segment, and special-purpose kernel-mode registers.

-Segment registers aren't used much in modern OSes, so these notes won't cover them.
+Segment registers traditionally contained values that represented addresses in memory that correspond to the stack, the code, and the data.
+They aren't used much in modern OSes, so these notes won't cover them.
+(The reason for this is that modern OSes use a memory model that sets nearly all segment registers to the same value, and uses paging to manage the different location of data in memory instead).

 Also, the kernel-mode registers are for writing low-level tools, like operating systems or debuggers - these aren't in the scope of the book I'm sourcing these notes from so they won't be included.

 ### General-purpose registers
 (Note: This section has been adapted from the book to be more relevant to the x86-64 architecture.